BeeAI provides multiple ways to add agents to your platform. This guide explains each method and when to use them.

 uv run my_agent.py

-# The agent automatically appears in BeeAI
+# Your agent automatically appears in BeeAI

-beeai list # Your agent will be visible here
+beeai list # Shows your local agent

 From GitHub Repositories

-beeai add "https://github.com/i-am-bee/beeai-platform-agent-starter"
+beeai add "https://github.com/username/my-agent.git"

-beeai add "https://github.com/i-am-bee/custom-agent.git#v1.0.0"
+beeai add "https://github.com/username/my-agent.git#v1.0.0"

-beeai add "https://github.com/i-am-bee/custom-agent.git#develop"
+beeai add "https://github.com/username/my-agent.git#develop"

-# Import from specific subdirectory
+# From subdirectory

-beeai add "https://github.com/i-am-bee/custom-agent.git#:agents/my-agent"
+beeai add "https://github.com/username/my-agent.git#:agents/my-agent"

 # Combined version and path

-beeai add "https://github.com/i-am-bee/multi-agent-repo.git#v2.1.0:agents/specialized-agent"
+beeai add "https://github.com/username/multi-agent-repo.git#v2.1.0:agents/specialized-agent"

-• Repository must contain a Dockerfile in the root or specified path
+• Repository must contain a Dockerfile

-• Agent must follow ACP protocol standards
+• Agent must follow ACP protocol

 • Repository must be publicly accessible